mewoocat/NixOS/modules/servers/nextcloud/README.md

 ^ This is the fix!
 Can login just fine with existing TOTP setup Need to check if the secret and salt config values also needed to be copied over from backup.
 Almost positive that the secret and salt need to be copied over.
 Should do this
 ^nvm, pretty sure now that they don't need to be copied over

+OK, the secret and salt NEED TO BE COPIED OVER!!!
+Right now just manually copy the values for the backed up config.php and paste them in the newly generated config.php at `/var/lib/nextcloud/config.php`

 Import database.sql with username "nextcloud" into database called "nextcloud"
 ```sh